munrocreations/own-it-quick/README.md

 # How to Manage and Use **ownCloud** #

+see <a href="#mobile">Mobile</a></li>

 Administering and use **ownCloud** may seem complex at first, but over 25 million users succeed in working with this open source content collaboration platform.
 You can find full details on working with **ownCloud** here: [https://owncloud.org/help/](https://owncloud.org/help/ "OwnCloud help").
-It provides full documentation
+Look for the documentation icon.

 ![docs](Graphics\docs.JPG)